 The licensee shall include all potential site-specific initiating events and potential hazards, namely:

-- internal initiating events and internal hazards - external hazards, both natural and human-induced, but nonmalevolent
+- internal initiating events and internal hazards - external hazards, both natural and human-induced, but non-malevolent

-The licensee shall include potential combinations of hazards.
+Include potential combinations of the external hazards.

 The screening criteria of hazards shall be acceptable to the CNSC.